pixelotes/git-commit-analyzer/README.md

 ```

 **Windows:**
-Download the installer from https://ollama.ai/download
+Download and run the installer from https://ollama.ai/download

 #### Install a Model:
 After installing Ollama, pull one of the recommended models for code analysis: